- Section I: The ring

 Should a fighter who is knocked down rise before the count of ten is reached, and go down immediately without being struck, the referee shall resume the count where it was left off.
 If the fighter is standing for more than two seconds, or is in some way touched by his opponent before going down, the referee will begin a new count.

-As soon as a fighter has been knocked down, the official timekeeper begins calling the count (from one to ten while the referee directs the opponent to the farthest neutral corner.
+As soon as a fighter has been knocked down, the timekeeper begins calling the count (from one to ten while the referee directs the opponent to the farthest neutral corner.
 When the referee has fished directing the standing fighter, he returns to the fallen fighter and counts over him, picking up the count from the timekeeper.
 In other words, if the timekeeper has reached the count of four by the time the referee returns to the fallen fighter, the referee begins counting with the number “five”.
-He continues to check the timekeeper’s signal to make sure his (the referee’s) timing of the count is correct.
+The referee continues to check the timekeeper’s signal to make sure their (the referee’s) timing of the count is correct.

 The referee will in all circumstances have the authority to stop a contest or allow it to continue, regardless of the number of knockdowns or standing eight counts not being more than three.